 - 2 tablespoons lemon juice

-- Add garlic and chili (if using) and cook 1 minute.
+- Add garlic and chili (if using) and cook, stirring, for about 1 minute.

-- Add asparagus, 1/2 teaspoon of salt and pepper.
-Stir and cook 5 minutes.Note: If you like, for garnish you can reserve some of the tops of asparagus and cook in a pan with olive oil, salt and pepper until tender.
+- Add asparagus, ½ teaspoon of salt and pepper.
+Cook 5 minutes, stirring occasionally.Note: If you like, for garnish you can reserve some of the tops of asparagus and cook in a pan with olive oil, salt and pepper until tender.
 Garnish soup with asparagus tops upon serving.
 This is optional.

-- Pour in broth and remaining 1/4 teaspoon of salt, bring to simmer, reduce to a medium simmer, cover and cook 5 to 10 minutes or until asparagus is tender.
+- Pour in broth and remaining ¼ teaspoon of salt.
+Stir.
+Bring to a simmer, reduce to a medium simmer, cover and cook 5 to 10 minutes or until asparagus is tender.

-- Add spinach to pot, along with nutmeg and cook until just wilted 1 to 2 minutes.
+- Stir in spinach and nutmeg and cook until spinach has just wilted, about 1 to 2 minutes.
 Turn off heat.

 - Blend with an immersion blender until smooth (or allow soup to cool slightly and blend with a regular blender in batches, if necessary).